GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 #### Reactive Programming

-Originally, this approach was a sprinkle of programming language magic, where change-observation event handlers of some variables were created and maintained automatically by the programming environment.
+Originally, this approach was a sprinkle of programming language magic, where change-observation event handlers of selected variables were created and maintained automatically by the programming environment.
 In the modern days, reactive programming is essentially a message-passing architecture maintained by a framework, where whole event streams could be